Khurramnaveed3233/BMW-Electric-Vehicle-Market-Analysis-Portfolio/README.md

 Model-level analysis identified major inefficiencies within BMW’s EV lineup.

-### Example Findings
+### 📌 Key Findings

-- **iX1** showed the highest customer drop-off due to lower perceived range at its price point.
+- **iX1** showed the highest customer drop-off due to lower perceived range at its price point
-- **i4** emerged as the highest-volume model but lacked competitive range parity.
+- **i4** emerged as the highest-volume model but lacked competitive range parity
-- **iX** achieved strong customer satisfaction but low scalability due to premium pricing.
+- **iX** achieved strong customer satisfaction but low scalability due to premium pricing

-### Business Impact
+### 💼 Business Impact

 BMW was investing in products that did not fully align with evolving EV buyer expectations.